Written by

 What Is HIPAA?

-The Health Insurance Portability and Accountability Act of 1996, or HIPAA, is a federal law that demands all organizations protect what’s considered “protected health information” (PHI) from being disclosed to unauthorized persons.
-Unless the state law is more stringent than federal law, HIPAA overrides state law regarding data privacy.
+The Health Insurance Portability and Accountability Act (HIPAA) of 1996 is a federal law that demands all organizations protect what’s considered “protected health information” (PHI) from being disclosed to unauthorized persons.
+Unless the state law is more stringent than federal law, HIPAA overrides state law regarding health data privacy.

 What Is Considered Protected Health Information (PHI) Under HIPAA?